Designations Congruent with Things: Chapter 23

 He’s tired.

-The silence sounds much louder than it should, and every so often the kids flash disorganized images of carnage across the back of his mind like confused offerings.
+The silence sounds much louder than it should.
+Every so often the kids flash disorganized images of carnage across the back of his mind like confused offerings.

 “Mako and I are half-siblings,” Newt says.
 “That’s a thing now.”

-“I think you are falling asleep,” Hermann replies, very quiet, not dry at all, still hair fixing.
+“I think you’re falling asleep,” Hermann replies, very quiet, not dry at all, still hair fixing.

 “You are, it is a minor miracle, and we should treat it as such,” Hermann replies.